Skip to content

 So, do you know your AED’s expiry dates?

-In this guide, we explain AED lifecycle management, when pads and batteries should be replaced, and how connected technology can help you stay compliant and ready at all times.
+This guide explains AED lifecycle management, when pads and batteries should be replaced, and how connected technology can help you stay compliant and ready at all times.

 Understanding the AED Lifecycle